Ummi Ibrahim: Personal life

 The Nollywood actress was also an ex-girlfriend to Timaya, the musician from Benue state.

-The actress was duped of 450 million of fraudsters after a man who posed as a business partner brought a deal of crude oil.
+The actress was duped of 450 million by fraudsters after a man who posed as a business partner brought a deal of crude oil.
 She was consoled by fans and colleague since she contemplated suicide after the incident.

 Ummi prided herself in that she doesn't put on makeup since her natural beauty is enough.